Bukit Timah

 We asked people if there is a lot of crime.
 They answered:

 "Bukit Timah, is generally considered a safe and secure area with a relatively low crime rate.
 The area is predominantly residential and is known for its high-end housing and elite schools, which contributes to its reputation as a safe neighborhood.
 The Singapore Police Force maintains a strong presence throughout the city-state, including Bukit Timah, which helps to deter crime.
 However, like any urban area, occasional petty crimes such as theft or vandalism may occur.
-Overall, residents and visitors in Bukit Timah can feel relatively secure, thanks to the effective law enforcement and community vigilance," explained one expat living in Bukit Timah, Singapore.
+Overall, residents and visitors in Bukit Timah can feel relatively secure, thanks to the effective law enforcement and community vigilance," wrote one member in Bukit Timah.

 About the Author